RubyRedOwl08/defi-trading-bot/README.md

 ## Stack architecture

 I use Nest.js framework for Node.js server to connect to BSC chain by using library nestjs-ethers and using aws kms to manage wallet private key.
 You can use it easily by using the private key of the server directly (but I don’t recommend this way.)
-Please use PostgreSQL for collecting data, and use WardenSwap SDK for getting the token price via WardenSwap router contract for swapping token.
+Use PostgreSQL for collecting data, and use WardenSwap SDK for getting the token price via WardenSwap router contract for swapping token.

 Please note that I’ll not demonstrate the AWS CLI, AWS KMS, PostgreSQL setting up process in this document.